 Today I’ll be sharing my top tips for emergency food prep during all this COVID-19 craziness.

-Because it wasn’t until the national emergency was declared that my husband and I realized we were not-so-prepared!
-So I wanted to share some of the steps we’ve been taking to prepare our kitchen for an emergency.
+Because it wasn’t until now that my husband and I realized how not-so-prepared we were.
+So, in an effort to share everything I’ve learned, here are some of the steps we’ve been taking to prepare our kitchen for an emergency.

 I know, eating low carb and/or healthy may not be at the top of your priority list right now…